Everything you need to know about teaching English in Austria in 2026

 None of the assertions come from a reputable source.

-All four assertions, along with the claims that TEFL Online Pro is a scam and is not a legitimate company, have been published by our business competitors.
+All three assertions, along with the claims that TEFL Online Pro is a scam and is not a legitimate company, have been published by our business competitors.

 TEFL Online Pro has sought legal advice and is acting accordingly.